jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 **Reference link:** [https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

-### STEP 2 - Add a client secret for Microsoft Azure Active Directory application
+### STEP 2 - Add a client secret for Microsoft Azure Active Directory Application

 Sometimes called an application password, a client secret is a string value required for the execution of CofenseTriage Data Connector.
 Follow the steps in this section to create a new App registration: